Ahmet Baitursynuly: Activism and imprisonment (1905–1909)

-Exile (1911-1917)
+Exile (1911–1917)

 During his exile, he wrote articles for Ay Qap.
 In 1911, Baytursinuli published his first work of a distinctly political nature — Masa ("Mosquito").
-In 1913, Baytursynuly, along with former deputy of the First State Duma, Alihan Bökeyhan, and Mirjaqıp Dulatulı, a poet and a writer, founded a Kazakh newspaper named Qazaq in Orenburg where Baitursynov served as the chief editor.
+In 1913, Baytursynuly, along with former deputy of the First State Duma, Alihan Bökeyhan, and Mirjaqıp Dulatulı, a poet and a writer, founded a Kazakh newspaper named Qazaq in Orenburg where Ahmet served as the chief editor.
 The newspaper ran until the spring of 1918.
 During that time, he published "Qyryq Mysal" ("Forty Proverbs").
 His other significant publication as well was a Kazakh translation of Ivan Krylov's fables.